CEEMS Exporter

 - UDP with IPv4 and IPv6

-Most of the production workloads using TCP/UDP for communication and hence, only these two protocols are supported.
-This is done by tracing following kernel functions:
+Most of the production workloads use TCP/UDP for communication and hence, only these two protocols are supported.
+This is done by tracing the following kernel functions:

 tcp_sendmsg